jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-look-aside.md

 No Regions Found
 ```

-The application configuration (i.e. `GeodeConfiguration`) is already set
+The application configuration (i.e. `GemFireConfiguration`) is already set
 to go:

 Using client/server